 Our most progressive customers—those you’d categorize as leaders in their respective industries like retail, financial services, healthcare and insurance, automotive, media and publishing, travel and hospitality, and B2B — take this assessment on a quarterly basis.
 They understand that to improve, they need to gauge their progress and identify areas where they’re succeeding, and as importantly, to discover where they missed the mark or can do better.

 Upon completion of the assessment, you receive a detailed report on your current state, along with highly prescriptive next steps.
 The report also shows you how you stack up against your competitors with an industry comparison based on aggregate data we have collected through the tool.
 It provides an honest snapshot of areas in which you currently succeed and fall short, and answers the critical question: What should I do next?

 The report also assists with setting the program milestones and success metrics on which you will grade your progress from quarterly business review to quarterly business review — not just in terms of KPIs and revenue lift, but also your effectiveness in communicating your successes, growing an organizational culture that embraces experience optimization and personalization, and designing and executing activities that move the needle.

 Ready.
 Set.
 Grow!

-The assessment is coming soon!
-And because we equate our success with yours, once it’s released and you’ve taken it, we would love the opportunity to sit down with you, review your assessment results, and help you apply its recommended next steps as you launch or grow an outstanding optimization and personalization program.
+Because we equate our success with yours, once you’ve taken the assessment, we would love the opportunity to sit down with you, review your assessment results, and help you apply its recommended next steps as you launch or grow an outstanding optimization and personalization program.

-If you want to learn about all the Adobe Target new features and enhancements that we’re announcing prior to Adobe Summit, read the first overview announcement post that my colleague Drew Burns wrote.
+If you want to learn about all the Adobe Target new features and enhancements that we’re announcing, read the first overview announcement post that my colleague Drew Burns wrote.
 Then get more details about the rest of the new features or enhancements by reading these additional announcement posts: